bridgetallen/HTTP-Assignment-/README.md

   Accepts a JSON payload with `base` and `exponent`, and returns the result of raising the base to the exponent using exponentiation by squaring.
   Efficient for large powers and supports negative exponents.

+  - **POST /matrix_power**
+    This route accepts a square matrix and an integer exponent, and efficiently computes the matrix raised to that power using exponentiation by squaring.
+It also handles negative exponents (via matrix inversion).